Others

 1. Create a Realistic Study Plan

-Study for 25–50 minutes, then take a 5–10 minute break.
-This helps maintain focus while preventing burnout.
+Study for 25–50 minutes, take a 5–10 minute break.
+Repeat 3–4 cycles, then take a longer break.
+This boosts focus and prevents burnout.

 2. Practice Mindfulness and Breathing Exercises

-• Progressive muscle relaxation: Tense and relax different muscle groups to release built-up stress.
+• Progressive Muscle Relaxation: Tighten and relax different muscles to release tension.

 Sleep Tips for Exam Season: